Board of Directors

 David Ibata is an American painter from the Washington DC metropolitan area.
 He received his education from the Corcoran College of Art & Design (BFA, 2008) followed by the New York Academy of Art (MFA, 2010).
 Ibata has been a copyist at the National Gallery of Art since 2012 where he is also a teaching artist for Art Around The Corner elementary school art education program.
 His work focuses on narrative painting and portraiture and takes inspiration from contemporary cinema, philosophy and life.
 Recent exhibitions include a solo show 'I See A Darkness' at Transformer Gallery, DC and 'Somewhere near the Inside' at Washington Studio School which he curated.

-Gail was an attorney/manager with the Federal government, first at the FDIC and then the Federal Reserve, for 27 years following private sector legal practice in New Mexico.
-Gail was presented in 2011 with the distinguished Special Achievement Award by Chairman Ben Bernanke for her contributions to the Federal Reserve, particularly in the wake of the 2008 financial crisis.
-Throughout her career, Gail was a student of drawing and painting whenever possible.
-Upon retirement, however, Gail turned to the Washington Studio School to expand her art studies in greater depth.
-She joined WSS’s Board of Directors in 2016 and served as Treasurer from 2016 - 2017.
-She was elected President in December 2017.
+Gail began taking classes at Washington Studio School after working as an attorney for 30 years.
+She was an attorney/manager with the Federal government, first at the FDIC and then the Federal Reserve.
+Throughout her legal career, Gail was a student of drawing and painting whenever possible.
+Upon retirement, Gail turned to the Washington Studio School to expand her art studies in greater depth.
+She joined WSS’s Board of Directors in the fall of 2016 and served as Treasurer from 2016 – 2017 and as President from 2018 — 2019.
 Gail holds a J.D. from the American University and a B.A. in Public Policy Studies from Duke University.
-Gail also studied philosophy at the Universite de Grenoble.
+Gail also studied philosophy at the Universite de Grenoble, France.

 Brian is a nationally exhibited artist and lecturer who lives and works in Alexandria, Virginia.
 Brian has exhibited and taught at schools including George Washington University, the College of William and Mary, George Mason University, Anne Arundel Community College, Prince George's Community College, Northern Virginia Community College, and the Washington Studio School.
 Recent exhibition venues include Bowery Gallery (NYC), First Street Gallery (NYC), Muscarelle Museum of Art (VA), Brentwood Arts Exchange (MD) and Capital Arts Network (MD), among others.
 Since 2018, Brian has served on the City of Alexandria’s Commission for the Arts whose role is to advise City Council with regard to policies that will strengthen the arts and further public access to the arts and cultural matters.
 He is also a former radio DJ for WCWM (VA) and WIUX (IN).